Pull Requests β Let's Squash Bugs & Build Features!ΒΆ

 Checkout Your Contribution Locally

-The merged changes will be visible on the master
+The merged changes will be visible on the master branch.
+To update locally:

 This ensures your local environment reflects the latest project state including your contribution.